alexjungaalto/masterthesis/README.md

 Beside the actual design and implementation of ML methods and numerical experiments, another main component of the thesis work is the actual writing of the thesis manuscript.
 To get started on the writing, you might use a template for project reports used in some of my ML courses [CS-C3240
 Machine Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf) and [CS-E4740 Federated Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf).
-However, these templates are meant as a support wheel and not as a fill-out form.
+However, these templates are meant as a support wheel and not as an application form that has to be filled out.
+In particular, you are very welcome to use a different outline.

 Some specific aspects that you might useful when preparing the final manuscript and that I also use as guidance during the evaluation of your thesis: